gjngeldenhuis/puppetcerts/README.md

 ## Potential bugs
 * The --allowd-dns-altnames is not the puppet help cert documentation
 * The puppet cert face documentation is based of a man page but the other other cert related pages looks different.
+* Puppet cert verify does not actually say anything if it verified.
+* The cert generate command can take multiple arguments, perhaps make it more clear in the documenation.
+* The list of actions for puppet certificate --ca-location is missing.

 ## List of internall generated certificates:
 * master.puppetlabs.vm